Nominal Type Theory by Nullary Internal Parametricity: Introduction

 \item In Section~\ref{sec:nomin-prim-free}, we systematically discuss the inference rules of existing nominal frameworks for typal freshness, name swapping, the local-scoping primitive $\nu$, existential and universal name abstractions.
 We explain in detail how they can all be (adapted and) implemented in terms of nullary PTT primitives.

-\item Section~\ref{sec:case-studies} demonstrates examples of nominal recursion in a nullary parametric setting. \cref{sec:pi-calc-example} shows that the nullary translation of data types lets us emulate nominal pattern matching: functions that are defined by matching on patterns which bind variables.
-In \cref{sec:hoas-example} we provide a novel example of a function $f$ defined by nominal recursion, whose correctness proof requires computing its nullary translation $[f_0]$, i.e.\ the parametricity of $f$ is term-relevant.
-Specifically, we connect the $\Ltm$ nominal data type to a nominal HOAS representation and our proofs externalize to Atkey's Kripke parametricity model~\cite{DBLP:conf/tlca/Atkey09}. \end{itemize}

-Relational parametric cubical type theory has already been implemented, particularly as an extension of the mature proof assistant Agda \cite{DBLP:journals/pacmpl/MuylderND24}.
-As such, our work offers a clear path to a first practical implementation of nominal type theory.
+\item Section~\ref{sec:case-studies} shows nominal techniques in PNTT in action. \cref{sec:pi-calc-example} shows that the nullary translation of data types lets us indirectly emulate nominal pattern matching: defining functions by matching on patterns which bind variables. \cref{sec:hoas-example} connects the $\Ltm$ nominal data type to a nominal HOAS representation, and serves two purposes.
+First, it illustrates that more often than not, proving the correctness of a function $f : D \to E$ defined by recursion out of a nominal data type $D$ requires computing the parametricity translation of $f$, \IE{} the parametricity of $f$ is term-relevant.
+Second, the example sheds some light on the notion of \emph{Kripke} binary parametricity~\cite{DBLP:conf/tlca/Atkey09}.
+A proof in Atkey's Kripke model is ported to PNTT, and the Kripke aspect of it is emulated by nullary parametricity. \end{itemize} Binary parametric cubical type theory has already been implemented~\cite{DBLP:journals/pacmpl/MuylderND24}.
+Thus our work offers a clear path to a practical implementation of nominal type theory.
 To our knowledge, we are also the first to make explicit and active use of nullary parametricity.
 We discuss related work in more detail in Section~\ref{sec:related-work}.